 We know you'd rather be checking your watch than interacting with actual physical human beings, so give more hugs.
 Just remember to hoist your sleeve a little when you move in so you can check your notifications over his or her shoulder as you embrace.

 Dress to impress

 You're going to a formal event.
 You're looking sharp.
 You wish you dressed your smartwatch up too.
 Nothing looks worse in a formal situation then the distinctly casual watch you're using to subtly browse notifcations during that boring speech.
 At least have the courtesy to switch the strap for something appropriate.
-And lose the Mickey Mouse face.
-Actually, just lose the Mickey Mouse face anyway.
+And lose the Mickey or Minnie Mouse faces.
+Actually, just lose the Mickey and Minnie Mouse faces anyway.

 "My other watch is a Patek Philippe"

 People don't want to know that you're rich enough to afford both an expensive trinket like a smartwatch as well as a piece of Swiss horological history.
 Shameless self-promotion can only be vulgur.
 So don't make excuses for your choice of timepiece, instead make justifications based on its merits.

 Smartwatches are really clever and technically they'll do all sorts of things.
 But just like owning a Ferrari, sometimes you'll need to take the Range Rover for the boot space.
 It's the same with watches.
 Remember that dedicated sports watches are better at being sports watches.
 So don't turn up to that 10km race wearing your newfangled smartwatch, when your old sports watch is the more natural choice.
 After all, no one looks good sweating into a cheap leather strap.